ahmedfgad/GeneticAlgorithmPython/docs/source/index.rst

 training (using genetic algorithm) artificial neural networks for classification problems.

-The library is under active development and more features in the genetic algorithm will be added like working with binary problems.
-This is in addition to supporting more machine learning algorithms.
+The library is under active development and more features added regularly.
+Please contact us if you want a feature to be supported.

 .. _header-n5: